President Buhari’s speech at APC National Convention Abuja

 9. I thank you all for being here and congratulate the new National Executive to be elected shortly.

-God bless Federal Republic of Nigeria, God bless our Party.
+God bless the Federal Republic of Nigeria, God bless our Party.

 APC!